 Luckily, this was included with my ski pass as well!
 To get to the glacier, I had to take a cute little red train.
 Before taking pictures of the glacier, I decided to see La Grotte de Glace (The Ice Cave) before it was too late in the day.
 To get to the cave I had to take a gondola down, then take a lot of stairs.

 The cave was small, but impressive.
 Apparently it is different every year because it has to be re-sculpted.
 At the end of the cave their were sculptures of a fireplace, a desk, and couch you could interact with.
 I spent about five minutes there, then I had to endure climbing back up the 400 something steps back to the top.
 After that I saw a small exposition about gemstones, then took some pictures of the glacier.

 Before heading back to the hostel I walked around the city some more and bought some snacks for later.
 That night there was a concert at the hostel by a French rock and blues band.
 I was tired, so I did not stay there for the whole thing.
 I was also supposed to leave the next day to go to Lyon for a day before heading back home.
 When my roommate got back from the concert she asked what I was going to do tomorrow and I told her I was leaving.
 She said that I should stay longer because it takes at least three days to know a place and skiing would be more fun than walking around a city.
 I had already reserved a train ticket and a hostel for the next day, but I was kind of sad I only got to go skiing for half of one day.
 She said the weather wasn’t going to be as nice the next few days, but it was still possible to ski.
 Even though I would be spending more money, I decided to stay in Chamonix for two more days because I didn’t know when the next time I would have the chance to go skiing in the Alps.

-Thanks for reading!
+Thanks for reading about my day sightseeing in Chamonix!
 Let me know what you think and I hope you come back to read about my adventures skiing in the rain and fog!